 Last day in BKK, we continued our shopping spirit and do the last minute shopping at Chatuchak Market.

 This is definitely our favorite shopping spot in Bangkok as the stuff here was cheap, nice and quality was good too.
-You get to shop the clothing starting from 60 THB onwards.
+You get to shop the clothing starting from 60 THB onward.

 Conclusion: This was my 5th time back to BKK and I still never get bored with this city.
 Every time I got to experience different things in this happening city.
 Will I go back again?
 Yes without hesitation.